 Three-Part Webinar Series

-The AAID is excited to announce the re-release of the three-part webinar series for members and nonmembers this fall.
+The AAID is excited to announce the re-release of the three-part webinar series for members.
 Whether you’re just starting out in implant dentistry, need a refresher, or want to learn some advanced techniques, this series is for you.
 Each course is worth 1 hour of continuing education.
 We know the current times might be challenging , that is why each webinar was designed with you in mind.

 Session 1: Fundamentals of Esthetics